 It wasn’t a hookup.
 We had been on three dates over the period of a month, and had reached that oh-so-intimate phase of texting each other during the day.
 When she asked if I wanted to have dinner at her place for our fourth date, I knew there was at least an 80% chance that it was Go Time.

 I would berate myself at this point for sounding like a Basic Bro, but the truth is, I was right.
 We downed an entire bottle of bubbles when I got there, dinner was quick and simple, and before I could lay my fork on the side of the plate, she hit me with a “now it’s time for dessert.”
-Though I may be a relatively dense individual, but I know a metaphor when I hear one, and it didn’t take a PhD to understand that she wasn’t going into the bedroom to retrieve a Tiramisu.
+Though I may be a relatively dense individual, I know a metaphor when I hear one, and it didn’t take a PhD to understand that she wasn’t going into the bedroom to retrieve a Tiramisu.

 It took about ten seconds before we frantically stripped the clothes off each other, which started out super sexy.
 Shirts are always the first thing to go, and that’s über hot, because it’s nothing but heavy panting, buttons flying, bras popping, delicious flesh and shoulder curves.
 But the sexiness came to a screeching halt with the socks.
 Socks are never the first thing to go.
 Socks are, in fact, the last thing to go, so right before the moment of naked truth, you’re forced to do this awkward abdominal crunch and try to pry your gross, calf-length socks from your feet.
 It is a mood-destroying break in the action that can’t be avoided, because there isn’t a body in the universe that looks hot in nothing but black business socks.

 Call me old fashioned, but first-time sex should begin with the missionary position.
 There’s something about starting that way that says, “You can trust me because I’m not asking you for Reverse Cowgirl right out of the gate.”
-Of course, there’s always a fair dose of awkward with a new partner.
+Still, there’s always a fair dose of awkward with a new partner.
 It’s to be expected.
 When done right, sex is kinda gross, with all these smells and secretions and tiny hairs and limbs stacked up like a game of Jenga.
 But surprises are part of the fun, which explains the enduring popularity of sex as well as game shows like The Price Is Right.

 So chugga-chugga-chugga, off to work I went, merrily taking in all the pleasures of the flesh while simultaneously remaining cognizant of the fact that this performance better be spot-on or future performances will be canceled.
 I nuzzled into her neck, because I’m a big fan of that, and when it made her moan with delight I decided it was a good time to start the ol’ Intimate Eye Contact.